3 Problems that Made My VW GTI Ownership Experience a Challenge

 Ah, the VW Golf GTI.
 An icon of daily driving excitement.
 A pillar of German automotive excellence.
 And a right pain to deal with if you don’t know what to look for.
-There are dozens of reasons to love the hot hatch, but here are three reasons to avoid a used VW Golf GTI according to those that have owned them.
+There are dozens of reasons to love the hot hatch, but here are three reasons to avoid a used VW Golf GTI that I experienced during my nine months of ownership.

 Typically, a car with both a manual and automatic transmission option will have problems with one setup or the other.
 In the case of a used Golf GTI, both gearboxes are problematic.